ptoale/pushto/docs/source/index.rst

 3. the J2000 equatorial RA-Dec system

 Step 2 requires telescope alignment with at least 2 stars.
-The STC can send slew commands to a telescope, consiting with the coordinates of a selected object.
+The STC can send slew commands to a telescope, consisting of the coordinates of a selected object.
 The slew command currently must be initiated from within Stellarium by clicking on buttons.
 The Stellarium Remote Control (SRC) rpc api does allow for some remote execution and perhaps we could trigger alignment data internally.